Information Theory and DNA vs. Atheists

 Mr. Freeland’s site doesn’t answer the questions I raise either, but skeptics are free to pursue that line of inquiry if they wish.
 Let’s not forget that the entire enterprise of scientific inquiry during the last 500 years has been the ongoing discovery of underlying order, not the assumption of accident.

 No doubt people will editorialize about this elsewhere, attempting to dismiss it as ‘arguing by failed analogy’ or whatever.
-But to whoever says I’m wrong, I say: Log on to the Infidels forum, step into the ring with me and prove I’m wrong.
+But to whoever says I’m wrong, I say: Read the summaries, and if you have a counter argument, step into the ring with me and prove I’m wrong.